 How Do You Combine Your Policies?

 One thing to avoid is wasting time getting quotes from companies that don’t offer both of the policies you need or that don’t offer multi-policy or multi-car discounts.
 If you find out which insurers don’t offer these things, you know that you don’t have to waste time with them.
-For sure, most of the major auto insurance providers and portals like GEICO, All State and Esurance offer multi-policy options and discounts, so it is not a bad idea to start with them for free comparison quotes.
+For sure, most of the major auto insurance providers and portals all offer multi-policy options and discounts, so it is not a bad idea to start with them for free comparison quotes.

 It’s incredibly easy to combine insurance policies and get all policies with one carrier, or if you have more than one vehicle, it’s incredibly easy to combine insurance and get the insurance policy for both vehicles.
 All you have to do is talk to an agent, receive a quote online, and then compare the savings versus having two or more separate policies.